prataprc/pitch-caserust/PITCHME.md

 @snapend

 @snap[why-program-2 text-center text-gray fragment]
-We want to automate repeatitive jobs, we need logic, we need mathematics and bunch of electronics.
+We want to automate repetitive jobs, we need logic, we need mathematics and bunch of electronics.
 @snapend